 The inquiry lesson on Thanksgiving illustrates how the various models of instruction can be used in concert during inquiry-driven social studies lessons.
-The entire process during the lessons represents inquiry, as the class works together seeking answers to interesting questions while using historical thinking strategies and resources valued within the field of history.
-A wide variety of resources and evidence on Thanksgiving traditions, found in the Library of Congress, could be used to modify these lesson ideas for younger or older readers or to extend the lesson for interested students.
+The entire process during the lessons represents inquiry, as the class works together seeking answers to an interesting question while using historical thinking strategies and resources valued within the field of history.
+A wide variety of resources and evidence on Thanksgiving traditions, found in the Library of Congress, could be used to modify these lesson ideas for younger readers or to extend the lesson for interested students.
 The teacher has created a cognitive apprenticeship within the classroom, providing authentic tasks, scaffolding, modeling, and coaching.
 The teacher uses direct instruction to efficiently provide information to students about the 1621 Thanksgiving and to talk explicitly about skills like contextualization that students are developing.
-Discussions are used from time to time to analyze documents, to debrief on the processes that they are engaged in as a class, and to write an announcement to make to the school.
-The lessons culminate with students taking informed action, providing them with an experiential learning opportunity.
+Discussions are used from time to time to analyze documents and to debrief on the processes that they are engaged in as a class.
+The lessons culminate with students taking informed action, providing them with experiential learning opportunities.
 These various models of instruction increase engagement by providing variety to the class.
 Like tools in a toolbox, the models of instruction are used flexibly based upon the evolving conditions in the classroom.
 Teachers who understand these and other models of instruction are better able to support students during inquiry.

-Again, imagine yourself teaching a social studies lesson, this time visualizing yourself giving advice to a small group of students engaged in a cooperative learning activity.
-Observe yourself visiting with students as they are browsing a museum exhibit, either in person or virtually.
+Again, imagine yourself teaching a social studies class, but this time see yourself giving advice to a small group of students engaged in a cooperative learning activity.
+Or observe yourself visiting with students as they are browsing a museum exhibit, either in person or virtually.
 Watch yourself modeling for students how to read a primary source document, as you project the text in front of the class and pretend to be making sense of it for the first time.
 See yourself consulting with an individual student who has pursued a false lead in their independent inquiry project, while their peers work on projects of their own.
-Or visualize yourself sitting in a desk beside students, watching and assessing a small group of students as they report on an inquiry project.
+Or visualize yourself sitting in a desk beside students.
 Drawing from activities that represent various models of instruction will enhance your teaching, and, more importantly, elevate students' content learning, skill development, and preparation for civic engagement.